tianyilim/tianyilim/README.md

 ![vistors](https://visitor-badge.glitch.me/badge?page_id=tianyilim.tianyilim)

 ### About Me
 Hello!
 I'm Tianyi!
-I have just graduated from a three-year BEng [Electronic and Information Engineering](https://www.imperial.ac.uk/electrical-engineering/study/undergraduate/electronic-and-information-engineering/) (for the rest of the world, Computer Engineering) course at Imperial College London.
+I have just graduated from a three-year BEng [Electronic and Information Engineering](https://www.imperial.ac.uk/electrical-engineering/study/undergraduate/electronic-and-information-engineering/) (for the rest of the world, Computer Engineering) course at Imperial College London with first-class honours.

 I am passionate about **robotics** &mdash; the union of computing, mathematics, electrical and mechanical engineering and more.
 To that end, I will soon be furthering my studies at ETH Zürich in the [MSc Robotics, Systems, and Control](https://master-robotics.ethz.ch/) course.